Restrictions and Requirements

 - certain categories of information protected under common law privacy (Texas Government Code, Section 552.101) in conjunction with other parts of the code, including Texas Government Code, Section 551.104 (certified agendas and tapes of closed meetings); Texas Government Code, Section 560.003 (fingerprints); and dates of birth (Paxton v.
 City of Dallas, No. 03-13-00546-CV, 2015 WL 3394061)

 Records series in the Texas Digital Archive have specific access restrictions.
-The terms of access can be found in the series-level description.
+The terms of access can be found in the Restrictions on Access section of the finding aid.

 Restrictions on Use